New to Yoga?

 - Wear loose, comfortable clothes.
 Layers are good too, especially in cooler weather.

-- Switch your phone to silent and leave it with your belongings in the coat cupboard near the door.
+- Switch your phone to silent (not vibrate) and leave it with your belongings in the coat cupboard near the door.

-- You don’t need to bring any special equipment – it’s all provided for you.
-However, if you prefer to use your own mat, feel free to bring that.
+- You don’t need to bring any special equipment – it’s all provided for you (the exception is during COVID, please click here for more info on that).

 Choosing a class can also be tricky, especially if you don’t know all the terminology.
 Here are a few hints: